Larissa-Tomaz/SEC/DEMOTESTS.md

 ```shell
 check [password_sender] [sender_id]
 ```
-Then, use the following command to transform the client in a byzantine client
+Then, use the following command to transform the client into a byzantine client
 ```shell
 byzantine
 ```